smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-overlay-controllers.md

 ## Proposed solution

 This proposal is about adding overlay controllers to the SDL library which extends `SDLViewController` (see [SDL 0176](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0176-high-level-interface-views-and-controllers.md)) used by `SDLApplication` (see [SDL 0156](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0156-high-level-interface-foundation.md)).
-With overlay controllers app developers can use RPCs such as Alert, ScrollableMessage or Slider and structure the SDL related code.
+With overlay controllers app developers can use RPCs such as `Alert`, `ScrollableMessage` or `Slider` and structure SDL related code of the app.

-This proposal does not contain a overlay controller for choice sets.
+This proposal does not contain an overlay controller for choice sets.
 This will be proposed separately.

 ### Overlay controllers